zzunairaa/Datathon/README.md

 - support for more complex cross-modal and linguistic queries
 - extension to additional sign languages

-## Acknowledgements

-Developed for the **SD-LLOD-26 Datathon** with guidance from the project mentors:

-- Andon Tchechmedjiev
-- Armando Stellato
-- Blerina Spahiu

-## Authors

-**Zunaira Hasnain** and project collaborators.

 ---

 **ASL Knowledge Explorer** · OntoLex-Lemon · RDF · SPARQL · LLOD · Multimodal Sign Language Data